LukoJohnson/alltheguides/docs/guides/contributing/README.md

 ### Python Dependencies

-The Guide requires some Python dependencies that's used to build, and provide features to the Guide itself.
+All The Guides requires some Python dependencies that's used to build, and provide features to the Guide itself.

 ``` title='To Install'
 pip install -r ./requirements.txt --upgrade